GretchenK20/fred-economic-pipeline/README.md

 # FRED Economic Data Pipeline

-A production-grade ELT pipeline that ingests macroeconomic time series data from the Federal Reserve Economic Data (FRED) API, transforms it through a layered dbt model, and surfaces actionable economic indicators in a Metabase dashboard.
+A production-grade ELT pipeline that ingests macroeconomic time series data from the Federal Reserve Economic Data (FRED) API, transforms it through a layered dbt model, and surfaces actionable economic indicators through a Python visualization notebook.

 ## The Business Problem